chrisjsewell/aiida-install/README.md

 echo "$(_VERDI_COMPLETE=source verdi)" >> .venvs/aiida/bin/activate
 ```

-(Note in in VS Code, you can also set "terminal.integrated.env.linux" )
+(Note in in VS Code, you can also set "terminal.integrated.env.linux" or in Conda see: <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#setting-environment-variables>)

 ## Setting up the AiiDA services and profile